datanews/subway-stair-closures/README.md

 # Subway stair closures

-Freedom of Information Law (FOIL) request by WNYC for all stair closures at the NYC subway system.
+Freedom of Information Law (FOIL) request by WNYC for all stair closures in the NYC subway system.
 Received around October 26 of 2015.

 This repository includes: